AvoscanEmile/Profile-card-component/README.md

 - **clamp() Function**: The `width` property in the `.card` class uses the `clamp()` function to create a responsive width for the card based on the viewport width.
 It ensures that the card's width adapts to various screen sizes.

    Example: `width: clamp(300px, 90vw, 350px);`

-- `.card__number` and `.card__number-tag`: These classes style the numerical values and their associated tags (e.g., "Followers," "Likes," "Photos") within the social media statistics.
-They use the defined font family, font size, font weight, and text color for consistency.

 **For more information on the HTML/CSS please refer to the files provided in the project**